-Between 2004 and 2006, Maranatha constructed nearly 100 churches in Peru to provide places of worship for the growing number of congregations.
-As Seventhday Adventist membership continued to grow in the country, the Adventist Church leadership in Peru asked Maranatha to return in late 2019 to start a new effort to build more churches and schools.
+Between 2004 and 2006,

+Maranatha constructed nearly

+100 churches in Peru to provide

+places of worship for the growing

+number of congregations.

+As Seventh-day Adventist

+membership has continued to

+grow in the country, church

+leadership in Peru asked

+Maranatha to return to build

+more churches and schools.
+The

+first project for this latest effort

+began in late 2019.